If the badge holder was being collected or dropped off, context and timing matter. Here’s how councils commonly assess these cases and what can help.

 Received a letter?
 What to do before replying.

-You do not need everything below, but having some support for the timeline can help.
+You do not need every item below, but anything that supports the timeline can be useful:

 Stay informed about Blue Badge regulations and legal advice